 If you're invested in a With-Profits fund that has guarantees, we take account of these guarantees before calculating the low, mid and high growth rates.

 Why are your growth rates different from other providers’ rates?(Expand content) (Minimise content)

 Each provider decides the rates of return they believe are suitable for different types of investments.
 Some may be more or less optimistic.
 Different providers might use different rounding conventions to arrive at the mid rate.
-Charges and deductions will also vary.
+Charges, deductions and any investment guarantees will also vary.